 Laboratory Testing

 The Vermont Department of Health Laboratory offers free and fast PCR and IgG testing.
-You must contact the Health Department’s Infectious Disease Program (802-863-7240) prior to submitting specimens for testing.
+You must contact the Health Department’s Infectious Disease Program (802-863-7240, option 2) prior to submitting specimens for testing.
 Contact the Infectious Disease Program for IgM testing options.

 False positives results for measles IgM can occur.
 To minimize the chance of false positives, restrict testing to cases of clinically compatible illness.